pwolfgang/FindNearDuplicateClusters/README.md

 <dl>--output_table_name</dl><dd>Table where output is to be inserted.</dd>
 <dl>--cluster_column</dl><dd>Column where the result is set</dd>
 <dl>--remove_stopwords [TRUE|FALSE|language]</dl>
-<dd>If true, remove common “stop words” from the text using language specific
+<dd>If true, remove common “stop words” from the text stop words defined by
-stop words defined by Chris Buckley and Gerard Salton.
-If a language is omitted, the stop words are those provided by Porter.
+<a href="http://www.lextek.com/manuals/onix/stopwords2.html"> Chris Buckley
+and Gerard Salton</a>.
+If a language is specified, the stop words are those provided by Porter.
 Default is true</dd>
 <dl>--do_stemming [TRUE|FALSE|language]</dl>
 <dd>If true, pass all words through the Porter stemmer.
 If a language is specified
  pass all words through a language-specific stemmer.
 The language specific